GabeScott/standard-works-vault/General Conference/1984 October - Young Women Striving Together.md

 # Young Women Striving Together

-*By By Ardeth G. Kapp - Young Women General President*
+By Ardeth G. Kapp - *Young Women General President*

 *Given in the October session of the 1984 General Conference*